-- 1. The AU2 Queensland Rail direct cost base for West Moreton was developed on a basis of 2.1 million tonnes per annum of coal compared to actual railings in 2021-22 of approximately 2.8 million tonnes (see Volumes section on page 9 for more detail). - 2.
+- 1. The AU2 Queensland Rail direct cost base for West Moreton was developed on a basis of 2.1 million tonnes per annum of coal compared to actual railings in 2022-23 of approximately 2.2 million tonnes (see Volumes section on page 9 for more detail). - 2.
 Several common network maintenance activities have a correlation between cost, activity and volume. - 3.
+Year on year Queensland Rail's AU2 West Moreton maintenance allowance reduces commencing 2022-23. - 4.
 For more information, please see the QCA's Final Decision on AU2 as well as supplementary material.